Selawik Lake, Alaska, USA

 - Statistics / Weather / Helpful Links

 Looking for Selawik Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Selawik Lake is located on the Arctic Circle in the the northwestern part of Alaska.
 Covering an impressive 263,000 acres*, the lake is the third largest in the state.Selawik Lake’s name comes from the Inupiaq word for “place of sheefish,” and the lake and its tributaries are especially known for this variety of fish.
 The lake is about 7 miles from the town of Selawik, Alaska.
 Because of its remote location, the approximately 800 residents of Selawik live much as their ancestors did, subsisting on the abundant native wildlife.